Effects of noise on performance of Bernstein-Vazirani algorithm: Introduction

-In practical situations, it is almost impossible to execute quantum operations without experiencing any noise, which may be caused by several factors such as decoherence, control errors, cross talk, readout errors, initialization errors, environmental influences, or hardware imperfections.~\cite{noise3}.
+In practical situations, it is almost impossible to execute quantum operations without experiencing any noise, which may be caused by several factors such as decoherence, control errors, cross talk, readout errors, initialization errors, environmental influences, or hardware imperfections~\cite{noise3}.
 Therefore, it becomes crucial to thoroughly investigate and analyze the effect of noise on the performance of the quantum algorithms.

 In the paper, we investigate the efficiency of BV algorithm in presence of a special type of disorder, called ``glassy"~\cite{glassy1,glassy2,glassy3,glassy4,glassy5,glassy6} disorder.
 In literature, it is also known as ``quenched" disorder.
-Quenched disorder refers to a disorder in which one or more system parameters may take random values and the observation time is much smaller than the equilibrating time of the system with the disordered parameter or parameters.
+Glassy disorder refers to a disorder in which one or more system parameters may take random values and the observation time is much smaller than the equilibrating time of the system with the disordered parameter or parameters.
 We consider the case when all the Hadamard gates, used in the BV algorithm, are affected by the glassy disorder.
-To explore the performance of the disordered BV algorithm, we examine the behavior of the disorder averaged probability of correctly determining the secret string in one query, with the strength of the noise.
-The probability is found to be independent of the form of the actual secret string, as far as the length is fixed and the distribution contains reflection symmetry.
-Using central limit theorem~\cite{clt_shoe,book-ch6,monte-carlo}, we analytically prove that all disorders having well-defined mean and standard deviation have the same impact on the efficiency of BV algorithm when the length of the secret string is considerably large.
+To explore the performance of the disordered BV algorithm, we examine the behavior of the disorder-averaged probability of correctly determining the secret string in one query, with the strength of the noise.
+The probability is found to be independent of the form of the actual secret string, as far as the length is fixed and the distribution contains reflection symmetry about a certain plane.
+Using central limit theorem~\cite{clt_shoe,book-ch6,monte-carlo}, we analytically prove that all disorders having well-defined mean and standard deviation have the same impact on the efficiency, defined to be the probability of detecting correct string, of BV algorithm when the length of the secret string is considerably large.